-Darius Degher was a postmodern eclectic long before it was cool, fronting the psychedelic 1980s San Diego band Darius and the Magnets (“With those cool haircuts!”), who released an EP and then a single on Big Time Records of Australia.
+Darius Degher was a postmodern eclectic long before it was cool, fronting the psychedelic 1980s San Diego band Darius and the Magnets with Michael Packard (“With those cool haircuts!”), who released an EP and then a single on Big Time Records of Australia.

 The Magnets frequently showcased the sitar, a sound forever reminiscent of the sixties, thanks to George Harrison bringing the Indian stringed instrument, taught to him by master player Ravi Shankar, into the music of the Beatles.